 Every time you part with your hard earned cash you are acquiring a product or service, but you are also supporting that company and industry.
 We are becoming more responsible spenders.
 The rise of the reusable coffee mug, water bottle and straw are a clear statement of this.

-The recent Boohoo modern slavery scandal gave a harsh reminder that we should better understand the companies we buy from and, importantly, their supply chains.
+Voting with your cash is a powerful statement and we should care about the companies we buy from and, importantly, their supply chains.
 This isn’t always easy so here are some amazing businesses you may not have heard of that put sustainability first.

 Mindful Chef - ethically sourced food delivery